Comparison of Exterior Power Operations on Higher K-Theory of Schemes: Operations on Categories of Complexes

-Finally, recall that by iterating the definitions of $C$ and $B^q$ above, we obtain the exact category $(B^q)^s \cM_n$ of $s$-dimensional acyclic binary multi-complexes in $\cM_n$ and the exact category $C (B^q)^s \cM_n$ of (bounded and non-negatively supported) complexes of objects in $(B^q)^s \cM_n$, see \cite[Definition~1.1(3)]{HKT17}.
+Finally, we recall that by iterating the definitions of $C$ and $B^q$ above, we obtain the exact category $(B^q)^s \cM_n$ of $s$-dimensional acyclic binary multi-complexes in $\cM_n$ and the exact category $C (B^q)^s \cM_n$ of (bounded and non-negatively supported) complexes of objects in $(B^q)^s \cM_n$; see \cite[Definition~1.1(3) and Remark 1.2]{HKT17} for further explanations of these definitions.

-\begin{cor} Assuming inductively in $s$ that, for every morphism $f.$ in every category $C(B^q)^s \cM_n$ and for every $k \ge 1$, also $\bigwedge^k(f.)$ is a quasi-isomorphism, we obtain, by iterating the construction above, an assembly of power operations on the categories $(B^q)^s \cM_n$, $n\ge 0$, for every $s \ge 0$. \end{cor}
+\begin{cor} Assuming inductively in $s$ that, for every quasi-iso\-mor\-phism~$f.$ in every category $C(B^q)^s \cM_n$ and for every $k \ge 1$, also $\bigwedge^k(f.)$ is a quasi-isomorphism, we obtain, by iterating the construction above, an assembly of power operations on the categories $(B^q)^s \cM_n$, $n\ge 0$, for every~$s \ge 0$. \end{cor}

-\begin{proof} The statement for $s=0$ is the main assumption in this section.
+\begin{proof} The statement for $s=0$ just means that we are given an assembly of power operations on $\cM_n$, $n \ge 0$, as assumed.
 From \cref{cor: Dold-Puppe operations III} we obtain an assembly of power operations on the categories $B^q\cM_n$, $n \ge 0$, proving the statement for $s=1$.
-Furthermore, the proof of \cite[Lemma~3.4(1)]{HKT17} shows that these categories are idempotent complete again.
+Furthermore, by viewing binary complexes as pairs of ordinary complexes, it follows from \cite[Lemma~3.4(1)]{HKT17} that these categories are idempotent complete again.
 Hence, the assumption for $s=1$ makes sense and induction on~$s$ proves \cref{cor: Dold-Puppe operations IV}. \end{proof}

 Lastly, let $X$ be a quasi-compact scheme and let $\cP(X)$ or just $\cP$ denote the category of locally free $\cO_X$-modules of finite rank.
 We consider the standard assembly of power operations on $\cP$ given by the usual tensor product and exterior power operations, as explained after \cref{def: power operations}.
 When $s=0$ the following proposition means that quasi-isomorpisms between complexes in $C \cP$ are preserved by exterior powers.